SurekaKumaravel/SurekaKumaravel/README.md

 - 👋 Hi, I’m @SurekaKumaravel
-- 🌱 I’m currently learning Python in Data Analaysis
+- 🌱 I’m currently learning Python in Data Analysis

 ****  ABOUT ME ****
   Enthusiastic aspiring data analyst with a strong foundation in data